Geometric Assumptions in Hydrodynamic Modeling of Coronal and Flaring Loops: Gravitational Acceleration in Elliptical Loops

 In order to examine how ellipticity affects loop hydrodynamics, we must modify the gravitational acceleration $g_{\parallel}(s)$ parallel to the loop coordinate $s$.
 We consider five cases, shown in the cartoon in Figure \ref{fig:cartoon}.
 In addition to the standard semi-circular case (blue), we use cases with semi-major axis $a$ oriented either radially outwards from the solar surface (``tall loops'') or parallel to it (``wide loops'').

 As a function of the angle $\theta$ relative to the ellipse center, the acceleration parallel to $s$ at a given height along a loop is

 where $g_{\sun}$ is the solar surface gravity, $R_{\sun}$ the solar radius, and $h$ the maximum height above the solar surface.
-To determine the maximum height $h$ for a given loop length, we use the approximation for an ellipse's circumference given by \citet{ramanujan1914}:
+To determine the maximum height $h$ for a given loop length, we use the approximation for an ellipse's circumference given by \citet{ramanujan1914}\footnote{http://ramanujan.sirinudi.org/Volumes/published/ram06.pdf}:

 where $a$ and $b$ are the semi-major and semi-minor axes, and $\epsilon$ is an error term of order $a k^{20}$ for $k$ the eccentricity.
 If the semi-major axis $a$ is oriented vertically, then we can write the height $y = a \sin{\theta}$ and $x = b \cos{\theta}$ (if oriented horizontally, we would swap $a$ and $b$).
 In order to then calculate the field-aligned gravitational acceleration, we must convert between $\theta$ and the loop coordinate $s$ used by \texttt{HYDRAD}.
 From the Pythagorean theorem, we have